Lars Ulrich: Other activities

-In 2017 Ulrich began hosting a show on Apple Music called It's Electric, which has featured conversations with Joan Jett, Noel Gallagher, Dave Grohl and Jerry Cantrell.
+Having led a campaign for several years to get his longtime favorite band, Deep Purple, inducted into the Rock and Roll Hall of Fame, Ulrich delivered the induction speech when the band went into the Hall in 2016.
+In 2017, Ulrich began hosting a show on Apple Music called It's Electric, which has featured conversations with Joan Jett, Noel Gallagher, Dave Grohl and Jerry Cantrell.

+Artistry

 Drumming style

 Ulrich's drumming style has changed throughout his career.
-During the 1980s he was known for his fast, aggressive thrash beats.
+During the 1980s, he was known for his fast, aggressive thrash beats.
 Unlike most drummers, Ulrich does not have a ride cymbal in his kit and instead favors the China cymbal.
 He said that he does not like the "ding" sound of the former and prefers the loudness of the latter.
+Although, during some live performances on the M72 World Tour (particularly for "Until It Sleeps"), his drum tech places a ride cymbal next to his China cymbal, and removes it before the next song.

 Ulrich consciously simplified his style in the 1990s to support the hard rock-oriented songwriting of Metallica's albums during that period.
-He restored some of his earlier thrash metal techniques for the band's 2016 album Hardwired... to Self-Destruct, which saw a more aggressive and experimental drumming style from Ulrich.
+He restored some of his earlier thrash metal "signature" techniques for the band's 2008 album Death Magnetic, as well as their 2016 album Hardwired... to Self-Destruct, which both albums saw a more aggressive and experimental drumming style from Ulrich.